 Northland & Wadestown

 Te Ahumairangi Hill runs for 38 hectares through the Town Belt with Wadestown to the north and Wilton, and Northland to the west and south-west.
-Start at the main entrance off Orangi Kaupapa Road in Northland, and follow the well marked ridgeline track, the northern walkway or any of the trails in between for an run with, you guessed it, dazzling views across the harbour from Miramar right over to the Hutt Valley.
+Start at the main entrance off Orangi Kaupapa Road in Northland, and follow the well-marked ridgeline track, the northern walkway or any of the trails in between for a run with, you guessed it, dazzling views across the harbour from Miramar right over to the Hutt Valley.

 Te Ara a Rangatuhi is a large reserve on 110 hectares of farmland being regenerated into indigenous vegetation in Porirua.
 The reserve features a good section of trails including the Te Are Utiawu Track where you can enjoy native bush on a gentle climb to reach the Rangituhi Lookout.
 This trail can also connect with the Colonial Knob Walkway to form a healthy 8km loop.
 A great track with remarkable vistas for those who are Porirua based.